-Have you got travel insurance for Philippines?
-I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Insurance can save you thousands of dollars if something goes wrong.
+Have you got travel insurance for the Philippines?
+We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

-WHERE IS CASINO PEAK
+WHERE IS CASINO PEAK?

 Casino Peak is located in the Dalaguete mountain region in South Cebu, Philippines.

-Dalaguete is 100km southwest of Cebu City and public buses run every hour on a daily basis from Cebu South Bus Terminal to Moalboal, Oslob and Dalaguete.
+Dalaguete is 100km southwest of Cebu City and public buses run every hour on a daily basis from Cebu South Bus Terminal to Moalboal, Oslob, and Dalaguete.
 The cost of the bus is around 150 pesos.

 HOW TO GET TO LUGSANGAN PEAK